jfei715/jfei715.github.io/_pages/about.md

   - /about.html
 ---

-I am a Rehabilitation Sciences PhD student in the [Neuromotor Recovery Laboratory](https://sites.bu.edu/nrl/) at [Boston University Sargent College](https://www.bu.edu/sargent/) and a research fellow at the [Harvard Move Lab](https://www.movelab.seas.harvard.edu/).
+I am a Rehabilitation Sciences PhD student in the [Neuromotor Recovery Laboratory](https://sites.bu.edu/nrl/) at [Boston University Sargent College](https://www.bu.edu/sargent/) and a research fellow at the [Harvard Move Lab](https://www.movelab.seas.harvard.edu/), where I am mentored by Prof. Lou Awad and Prof. Conor Walsh.
 I am passionate about developing and validating advanced rehabilitation strategies and technologies tailored to individuals with neurological diseases (such as stroke) that lead to movement impairments.

 I received my Master of Science in Biomedical Engineering from [Washington University in St. Louis (USA)](https://washu.edu/) in 2023 and my Bachelor of Engineering in Biomedical Engineering from Xuzhou Medical University (China) in 2019.
 I also bring approximately two years of medical device industry experience from my time at [Johnson & Johnson’s Biosense Webster](https://www.jnjmedtech.com/en-US/companies/biosensewebster).